Support that scales without scaling headcount

 - KB is six months stale, agents stopped trusting it

-- Training a new agent still takes 6 weeks
+- Training a new agent still takes six weeks

 What the Support agent actually ships.